Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 ## Containerize the Application
 Duration: 5

-No we can prepare the services for deployment, and we will do that by building Docker container images for each service to deploy.
+Now we can prepare the services for deployment, and we will do that by building Docker container images for each service to deploy.

 Ensure that you have Docker installed on you environment: